anguswg-ucsb/cpo/README.md

 Subset the water rights by river and determine which water right should be associated with each mainstems most upstream point.

+We then will do some fuzzy string matching to subset the water rights points down to the same GNIS ID of our most upstream flow line points (red points above).
+Now we only have points that match the same GNIS ID of our upstream points, the next step we take is to find the nearest neighboring water right point to each of our upstream mainstem flowlines.

 <br>